tenko23/ittyWx/README.md

 ii - Copy the entire link between the first set of quotation marks on line 41, in the ittyWx.py script and paste it - replacing the entire link between the quotation marks on line 3, in the requests.auth script.

+3 - You will need to install additional packages onto your Raspberry Pi, in order for things to work properly.
+Some of the packages listed below are redundant, but each should cover all bases.

+To install these additional packages, please open Terminal and type in the following one at a time:

+pip install bs4
+pip install pyserial
+pip install requests
+pip install retry
+pip install rpi.gpio
+pip install screen
+pip install timedelta
+pip install urllib3

+You will either see the packages install, or will get a message that the requested package is already satisfied.

-3 - Please make sure your Volpe board serial address is correct.
+4 - Please make sure your Volpe board serial address is correct.

 To check, open Terminal and type:

 dmesg | grep tty

 ...you should see something similar to: "ttyACM0: USB ACM device" within the outputted text.  ttyACM0 or ttyACM1, etc. - whatever it may be, is the correct address.
 Please verify that the address on line 3 of the TT_port.py script (entered right after /dev/ ) matches.
 The default address ttyACM0 .
+You may close Terminal when steps 3 and 4 are complete.

-4 - These scripts are made to work with a single 5v power relay board.
+5 - These scripts are made to work with a single 5v power relay board.
 To make things work, please make sure you follow the directions for your setup below:

 If you have a relay - Please make sure the GPIO pin number is correct on line 6 in the RelayOn.py script and on line 8 in the RelayOff.py script.